 Field Trip Opportunities

 There are many opportunities for schools to experience elements of the U.S. Army Military District of Washington and the U.S. Army while visiting the nation’s capital.
-While we have transitioned to virtual events during the COVID-19 pandemic, we

 View our Event Calendar